The cause could be one of several conditions, ranging from skin irritation caused by shaving to lymphedema or breast cancer.

-The armpits can be painful due to problems with the skin or problems with deeper structures.
+The armpits can be painful due to problems with the skin or tissues with deeper structures.
 Underarm skin is prone to irritation from constant moisture and rubbing throughout the day.

-As for the deeper structures, the armpit contains some of the body’s lymph nodes, which are responsible for draining fluids and waste products from other parts of the body.
+As for the deeper structures, the armpit contains some of the body’s lymph nodes responsible for draining fluids and waste products from other parts of the body.

-Lymph nodes play an important role in clearing local or systemic infections.
+Lymph nodes play an essential role in clearing local or systemic infections.